Here’s a list of RV Parks near Capitol Reef National Park as well as the RV camping options available inside the park.

 There are no public bathrooms, WIFI, or laundry facilities in order to maintain a natural environment: 110 acres of desert landscape views, hundreds of trees, and a river running through the park!

-About an hour east of Capitol Reef is the Duke’s RV Park in Hanksville, Utah.
+This RV park is about an hour east of Capitol Reef in Hanksville, Utah.
 Duke’s is open throughout the year, so it is an excellent option for RV travelers during the winter.

 Amenities include pull-through, back-in, and trailer campsites; shared campfire pits; picnic tables; free WIFI; and 24 hour coin-operated laundry.